dogweather/forkful/content/en/elixir/files-and-io/writing-to-standard-error.md

   \ error messages and diagnostics separate from the main output (stdout).
 Programmers\u2026"
 lastmod: '2024-03-13T22:44:59.797174-06:00'
 model: gpt-4-0125-preview
-summary: "Writing to standard error (stderr) in Elixir is a method of directing error\
-  \ messages and diagnostics separate from the main output (stdout).
-Programmers\u2026"
+summary: Writing to standard error (stderr) in Elixir is a method of directing error messages and diagnostics separate from the main output (stdout).
 title: Writing to standard error
 weight: 25
 ---